tanthai028/GSlayer/README.md

 1. First compile: gcc gslayer.c
 2. After compilation, to run the program, you would type the following command: a.exe

+# How to play
+Input 1-4 to progress through the game and beat the Goblin Lord at Level 10

 # Start Menu
 ~~~
 =================